Koha-Community/kohadocs/source/systempreferences.rst

    (952$o).
 The value is set by providing the MARC field code (050, 082, 090, 852 are all common in MARC21) and the subfield codes without the delimiters ($a, $b would be ab).

+-  The field can also contain several MARC fields in priority order.
+   For example, 082ab,050ab,080ab,090ab will look in priority in 082ab, if 082 is not filled in, it will look in 050ab, etc.

+   **Important**
+   When entering more than one MARC field, separate them with a comma, but do not put spaces after the commas.

 Examples: